leoperez-dev/gallery-frontend/README.md

 This is a simple SPA that connects to a [backend](https://github.com/leoperez-dev/gallery-backend) in order to fetch the images.

+Its's made using:
+- Vite + React + Typescript
+- styles using plain css modules for simplicity.
+- Redux Toolkit for state management
+- ESlint for code linting
+- Prettier for code formatting

 [Visit deployed site](https://gallery-frontend.onrender.com/)

 ## Features